One of the best ways to create a good bass sound is to mix the DI bass guitar track. It gives you more flexibility and control over the bass sound.

 This bus track becomes your main bass track.
 It consists of three different signals but acts like one track.

 Now, it’s time to start using EQ and compressor and mix bass guitar tracks.

 The last two steps are for real mixing.
 The first step is to mix the DI bass guitar with EQ and you apply EQ to the bass bus track, not individual tracks.

 Of course, EQ settings will be different for every bass guitar.
 Just listen to it and EQ your bass tone as needed.

 First, apply HPF and LPF to remove unnecessary frequencies.
-Then, find the best sounding frequencies in low and mid sections and boost them.
+Then, find the best-sounding frequencies in the low and mid sections and boost them.
 Here are my final EQ settings.